linagora/linshare/documentation/EN/installation/linshare-install-centos-7.md

 ```
 Commands: to quit, tape "\q" ; to have help on PSQL, tape "\?".

-Create and import the schema of the databases :
+Create and import the schema of the database :

 ```
 [root@localhost ~]$ su - postgres